vircadia/vircadia-native-core/tools/auto-tester/README.md

 The user will be asked for the snapshot folder and then the tests root folder.
 All snapshots located in the snapshot folder will be used to create or update the expected images in the relevant tests.
 ### Details
 As an example - if the snapshots folder contains an image named `tests.content.entity.zone.zoneOrientation.00003.png`, then this file will be copied to `tests/contente/enity/zone/zoneOrientation/ExpectedImage0003.png`.
+## Create Tests Outline
+### Usage
+This function creates an MD file in the (user-selected) tests root folder.
+The file provides links to both the tests and the MD files.
 ## Create MD file
 ### Usage
 This function creates a file named `test.md` from a `test.js` script.
 The user will be asked for the folder containing the test script: